laminas/laminas-eventmanager/doc/book/migration/removed.md

 ### SharedEventAggregateAwareInterface

-`Zend\EventManager\SharedEventAggregateAwareInterface` was added mid-way through the v2 lifecycle to allow adding shared listener aggregates to the `SharedEventManager`.
+`Laminas\EventManager\SharedEventAggregateAwareInterface` was added mid-way through the v2 lifecycle to allow adding shared listener aggregates to the `SharedEventManager`.
 If you were extending the `SharedEventManager` and overriding the methods defined in `SharedEventAggregateAwareInterface`, you